Slimebro1231/Physics/Waves.md

 ---

-Here are some of the notes that I have for the waves unit in md.
+Here are some of the notes that I have for the waves unit in markdown.

 Completion List: